Signed puzzles for Schubert coefficients: Final remarks

 \subsection{Acknowledgements}

-We are grateful to Sara Billey, Allen Knutson, Alejandro Morales, Oliver Pechenik, Richard Stanley, Anna Weigandt, Alex Yong and Paul Zinn-Justin for interesting discussions and helpful comments.
-The first author was partially supported by the NSF grant CCF-2302173.
-The second author was partially supported by the NSF MSPRF grant DMS-2302279. }
+We are grateful to Sara Billey, Allen Knutson, Alejandro Morales, Oliver Pechenik, Richard Stanley, Ada Stelzer, Anna Weigandt, Alex Yong and Paul Zinn-Justin for interesting discussions and helpful comments.
+This work was supported by the National Science Foundation [CCF-2302173 to I.P., MSPRF DMS-2302279 to C.R.]. }